nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Redoing undone commands: `redo`

 Redo the previous command that has been undone.
-The undone command can only be redone if the previous command was `undo` or a command that does not modify any data.
+The undone command can only be redone if `redo` was executed immediately after `undo` or after the `undo` command, no .

 Format: `redo`